 The ever-ready Hanuman was air borne already.
 Within moments he reached the Himalayas and impatient as he was, lifted the whole mountain once again in one hand, and was back in Lanka within minutes.
 Hanuman had assumed such a huge form that the big mountain in his hand looked like a small block of soil.

-The moment Hanuman landed and kept the mountain down, Sushena climbed the mountain and took the ‘Vishalyakarani’ leaves and administered the juice in the nostrils of Lakshmana.
+The moment Hanuman landed and kept the mountain down, Sushena took the ‘Vishalyakarani’ leaves and administered the juice in the nostrils of Lakshmana.
 Lakshmana woke up as if from a trance.
 He was completely cured and was feeling more energetic than ever.
 All the other injured Vanaras also were rejuvenated.

 Rama was overjoyed at Lakshmana’s revival.
 Ravana was slain subsequently and the mission of Rama accomplished.

-This is how Hanuman saved the warriors by bringing the ‘Sanjeevani’ not once but twice!
+This is how Hanuman saved not only Lakhan, but all the warriors by bringing the ‘Sanjeevani’ not once but twice!